ssabogal/ipop-scale-test/README.md

 ##### Create an experiment

-Note: ensure that the host's SSH keys are applied to the CloudLab account.
+Note: ensure that the host's SSH keys are added to the CloudLab account.

 Instantiate this profile as to create an experiment.